The Data Observatory

 - Rental price gowth in Wales has been above 1.3%pa since June of this year.
 It is by far the strongest growth experienced in Wales since our coverage began in January 2019.

 - Price growth in the South West remains incredibly strong.
 In December rental prices grew 2.6%pa.
 The South West also recorded 2.6% rental growth in April 2020.
 These are the highest levels of growth in any region since January 2019.

-- The level of price growth in the South West - 2.4% in the year up until September - has been the regional story of 2020.
-Whilst rental price growth in this region has been over 2.0%pa for each month since May 2019.
+- The level of price growth in the South West has fallen slightly, but at 2.3%pa it remains strong.
+Rental price growth in this region has been over 2.0%pa for each month since May 2019.
 Price growth has accelerated further since January 2020 - since when year on year increases have not fallen below 2.3%pa.